Before you start

 Who can use this feature

-Users with View access can play back prototypes in Presentation view.
+Anyone with can view access can play back prototypes in Presentation view.

-Figma’s prototyping features allow you to create interactive flows that simulate how a user may interact with your designs.
+Figma’s prototyping features allow you to create interactive flows that explore how a user may interact with your designs.

 Prototypes are a fantastic way to: